1. Driver PCB

 Driver version 2.0

-For the G4 drivers, a column of eight LEDs within a quadrant is connected to such a resistor.
-This means, all LEDs of a column need to be of the same type.
-If you want to use differently colored LEDs, then they need to be organized by columns with their according resistor.
-For a bi-colored panel where the electrical columns are organized in physical columns, even columns would have one color A, odd columns another B. A moving bar of color A would therefore move from column 1 to 3 to 5 and so on, skipping the columns of different color.
-By interweaving the colors in such a checkerboard layout, a moving bar of color A could move at a higher resolution from columns 1 to 2 to 3 and so on.
-This comes at the cost of density, so driver-v1.x and driver-v2.x are for different use cases.
+For the G4 drivers, a column of eight LEDs within a quadrant shares a single resistor.
+This means all LEDs in a column must be of the same type.
+If you want to use different colored LEDs, they must be organized by columns with their corresponding resistors.
+For a bi-color panel where electrical columns correspond to physical columns, even columns would have color A and odd columns would have color B. A moving bar of color A would therefore jump from column 1 to 3 to 5, skipping the columns with the different color.
+By interleaving the colors in a checkerboard layout, a moving bar of color A can move at higher resolution from column 1 to 2 to 3 and so on.
+This comes at the cost of spatial density, so driver-v1.x and driver-v2.x are suited for different use cases.

-Functionally, the driver-v2.x is very similar to the driver-v1.x.
-During the creation of visual patterns, a configuration option has to be set, everything is the same for setting up and running an arena with either driver-v1.x or driver-v2.x.
-But because of this small difference, mixing different versions of driver-boards in the same arena is currently not supported.
+Functionally, driver-v2.x is very similar to driver-v1.x.
+During visual pattern creation, a configuration option must be set; otherwise, everything is the same for setting up and running an arena with either driver-v1.x or driver-v2.x.
+However, due to this wiring difference, mixing different driver board versions in the same arena is currently not supported.

 Panel Driver PCB v1.x (40mm)